How to use banker’s drafts and cheques

 A post-dated cheque is one with a future pay-in date on it.

-Don’t write or accept post-dated cheques – if you pay in a post-dated cheque it may be returned to you unpaid.
+Don’t write or accept post-dated cheques – if you pay in a post-dated cheque it might be returned to you unpaid.

 What is a banker’s draft?

-You normally need to give your bank 24 hours notice to prepare a banker’s draft and they will probably charge for the service.
+You usually need to give your bank 24 hours notice to prepare a banker’s draft and they will probably charge for the service.